 Adam Void transforms the debris of contemporary society into works that address social & political issues of class, control, and community.
 He is dedicated to exploring the details of countercultures particular to his experience: DIY, graffiti, hard traveling, social activism, mysticism, the non-urban experience, and the concept of "the outsider."

 A.Void has shown his work nationally with institutions such as The Brooklyn Academy of Music, Printed Matter, The Steinberg Museum of Art, and the Museum of the City of New York, as well as non-conventional spaces including Anarchist Infoshops, Dive Motels, Skate Shops, and Water Drainage Tunnels.
 His work has been featured in Juxtapoz, Showpaper, and Maximum Rocknroll, in addition to the websites, Vandalog, Daily Serving, and Brooklyn Street Art.
-His work can be found in the esteemed collections of Museum Directors, Futurologists, Pioneers of Hip Hop, Incarcerated Criminals, Angry Teenagers, and Panhandlers.
+His work can be found in the esteemed collections of Museum Directors, Futurologists, Pioneers of Hip-Hop, Incarcerated Criminals, Angry Teenagers, Pro Skateboarders, and Panhandlers.

 Adam has an MFA from MICA's Mount Royal School of Art and a BA in Existential Philosophy.
 He was born and raised in the American South, and has lived for many years in overpopulated cities.
 He currently resides in a remote outpost, deep in the mountains of Southern Appalachia.